LauraHBui/Modelling-Crime-Data-2021/docs/05-inferential-statistics.md

 <br>

-The histogram of our sampling distribution shows this very important concept in inferential statistics: what we see is that whenever we draw a sample, sometimes we *overestimate* the parameter and sometimes we *underestimate* the parameter.
+The histogram of our sampling distribution shows this very important concept in inferential statistics: whenever we draw a sample, sometimes we *overestimate* the parameter and sometimes we *underestimate* the parameter.
 This means that sometimes our sample mean is *larger* than our population mean and, in other times, it is *smaller* than the population mean.

 Usually the mean of the randomly selected sample will fall close to the populatin mean, but occasionally, it will fall far from it.
-What is exciting is that if you randomly draw repeated samples from the same population and calculate the mean of each sample, then plot the frequency of those means, you will get the *normal distribution* - that bell-shaped curve.
-It does not even matter if your data are normally distributed - your sample statistics will be!
-This indicates that most samples drawn from the population will have a mean close to the true population mean.
+What is exciting is that if you randomly draw repeated samples from the same population and calculate the mean of each sample, then plot the frequency of those means, you will get the *normal distribution*.
+It does not even matter if your data are normally distributed - your sample statistics, including the mean, will be!

 According to our sampling distribution of probationer IQ scores, drawing a sample with a mean IQ score that is radically different from that of the population would be unlikely.
 From the histogram, observe how 68% of observations in a normal distribution fall within one standard deviation above and below the mean and 95% within two standard deviations above and below the mean.
 This should be reassuring.
 This is the **68-95-99.7 rule**, or known as an empirical rule, whereby: